whithang/bewd_sf_9/10_Model_Active_Record/README.md

 - Describe a models function in the MVC framework.
-- Define Rails migration and apply rake:db.
+- Define Rails migration and apply `rake db:migrate`
 - Implement migrations to update database tables.
 - Operate ActiveRecord to save and access model data.